huggingface/hub-docs/tasks/src/automatic-speech-recognition/about.md

 ### Caption Generation

-A Caption Generation model can take the audio from sources such as live streamed videos or recorded videos to generate automatic captions.
-This can help with content accessibility for example: audiences who are watching in a non-native language can rely on captions to interpret the content.
-Furthermore, it helps with information retention.
+A caption generation model takes audio as input from sources to generate automatic captions through transcription, for live-streamed or recorded videos.
+This can help with content accessibility.
+For example, an audience watching a video that includes a non-native language, can rely on captions to interpret the content.
+It can also help with information retention.

 ## Task Variants